dalmatinerdb/docker-ddb-compose/README.md

 This compose file is meant as a quick way to try out and play with DalmainterDB, not as a production deployment!

+# Get it done

+To just get it started, you need docker installed, clone this repository and run `docker-compose up`.

 # Provided Features

 ## Ingres